 Becoming a successful Amazon merchant is a long and iterative process.
 You will have to regularly monitor the important metrics of your business and see which strategies work best for you.

-For example, if you have a product page you have a low Order Session percentage meaning a listing which is visited often but has a poor conversion rate, that is, customers do not buy the product.
+For example, if you have a product page you have a low Order Session percentage meaning a listing that is visited often but has a poor conversion rate, that is, customers do not buy the product.
 The chances are that the product page is not optimized correctly, or possibly the pricing could be the factor.
 Fix this issue by ensuring that your listing passes all the checks of the Amazon Listing Quality Check tool.

 Similarly, if one of your products is receiving poor reviews, then you should look into the issue, ensure the product is good enough and rectify it at the earliest.